rishivanukuru/rishivanukuru.github.io/index.md

 <br>
 <br>

 Hello there!
 My name is Rishi.
-I'm currently a fifth-year PhD student in the [ATLAS Institute](https://www.colorado.edu/atlas/) at the University of Colorado Boulder.
-I am advised by [Ellen Do](https://www.colorado.edu/atlas/ellen-yi-luen-do), and work at the [ACME Lab](https://www.colorado.edu/atlas/acme-lab).
+I recently defended my PhD in the [ATLAS Institute](https://www.colorado.edu/atlas/) at the University of Colorado Boulder.
+I was advised by [Ellen Do](https://www.colorado.edu/atlas/ellen-yi-luen-do), and worked at the [ACME Lab](https://www.colorado.edu/atlas/acme-lab).
 Before joining ATLAS, I completed an undergraduate degree in Civil Engineering, and a graduate degree in Interaction Design (where I was a member of the [IMXD Lab](https://imxd.in)), both from the Indian Institute of Technology Bombay.

 # Research